 Keeping towels clean is another important factor, since bath towels are commonly covered in bacteria.
 Charles Gerba, a microbiologist at the University of Arizona, told Time that he found that nearly 90% of bathroom towels were contaminated with coliform bacteria and about 14% carried E. coli.
 The health risks come when this bacteria comes in contact with flesh wounds, such as a small cut.

-18. Shower Heads Filters
+18. Shower Head Filters

 Shower head filters need to be replaced every six months to a year.
-Look for shower heads and filters that keep viruses, bacteria, and chlorine out of your shower flow.
-While a good filter can reduce bacteria build up, disinfecting the shower head weekly is also a good idea.
+Look for shower heads and filters that keep viruses, bacteria and chlorine out of your shower flow.
+While a good filter can reduce bacteria buildup, disinfecting the shower head weekly is also a good idea.

 19. Toilet Brush

 Toilet brushes keep your toilet clean, but can host a lot of bacteria and residue.
 Plastic toilet brushes should be replaced every six months, but you can extend the life of your cleaning brush if you opt for a sustainable wood version.
-Green cleaning expert, Natalie Wise advises to look for a compostable toilet brush that has a wood or bamboo handle and natural fiber bristles.
+Green cleaning expert, Natalie Wise, advises to look for a compostable toilet brush that has a wood or bamboo handle and natural fiber bristles.

 “After you’ve scrubbed, flush the toilet one last time and rinse the brush under the clean incoming water,” says Wise, who shares the importance of caring for the brush for product longevity and cleanliness.
 “One handy trick is to let the wet brush dry by closing the toilet seat on top of the handle and letting it drip into the bowl until it’s dry.”